 New Accounting Standards: In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses.
 The update revises the methodology for measuring credit losses on financial instruments and the timing of when such losses are recorded.
 Originally, the update was effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
 In November 2019, FASB issued ASU 2019-10, Financial Instruments - Credit Losses, Derivatives and Hedging, and Leases.
 This ASU defers the effective date of ASU 2016-13 for public companies that are considered smaller reporting companies as defined by the SEC to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 We are planning to adopt this standard in the first quarter of our fiscal 2024.
-We are currently evaluating the potential effects of adopting the new guidance on our consolidated financial statements.
+We do not expect that the adoption of this pronouncement will have a material impact on our consolidated financial statements.

 In December 2019, the FASB issued ASU 2019-12, Income Taxes, which enhances and simplifies various aspects of income tax accounting including hybrid tax regimes, tax basis step-up in goodwill obtained in a transaction that is not a business combination, separate financial statements of entities not subject to tax, the intraperiod tax allocation exception to the incremental approach, investment ownership changes from a subsidiary to an equity method investment and vice versa, interim-period accounting for enacted changes in tax law, and the year-to-date loss limitation in interim-period tax accounting.
 This accounting update is effective for annual and interim periods beginning after December 15, 2020, with early adoption permitted.
-We do not expect that the adoption of this pronouncement will have a material impact on our consolidated financial statements.
+The adoption of this pronouncement did not have a material impact on our consolidated financial statements.

 Fiscal Year: Our fiscal year ends on the Sunday nearest June 30.
-The years ended June 27, 2021 and June 28, 2020 are each comprised of 52 weeks.
+The year ended July 3, 2022 is comprised of 53 weeks.
+The year ended June 27, 2021 is comprised of 52 weeks.